After a storm, your roof might appear fine, but hidden damage can lead to serious problems if ignored.

 How can I tell if my roof has storm damage that isn’t visible from the ground?

-Even if your roof looks fine from the ground after a storm, there might be damage lurking beneath the surface.
-Keep an eye out for subtle clues like shingles losing granules, dents or dings on gutters and vents, or spots on the roof that feel soft or appear to sag.
-Inside your home, warning signs include water stains on walls or ceilings, unusual humidity in the attic, mold growth, or even a sudden jump in your energy bills.
-These could all signal hidden damage that’s not immediately visible.
+Hidden roof damage is often identified through subtle clues like granule loss in gutters or soft spots on the roof deck.
+Inside your home, warning signs include water stains on walls or unusual humidity in the attic.
+These could all signal hidden damage that is not immediately visible.

 Why should I repair my roof quickly after storm damage, and what could happen if I wait?